-In 2008 ANC continued mainly with preparatory work for the market review process with the only notification to the Commission being the fixed call termination market.
-The broadcasting transmission services market review was submitted to public consultation between October and November 2008; the voice call termination on individual mobile networks market review was submitted for public consultation between November and December 2008.
+was submitted for public consultation between November and December 2008.
 The other market reviews were under preparation at the end of 2008 following two pre-notification meetings with the Commission that took place in 2008.
 The consultation within the market review process is considered appropriate by the market players.
-Nevertheless some of them complained that ANC seemed to lack the ability or interest to have a real dialogue in relation to the decision making process94.
+Nevertheless some of them complained that ANC seemed to lack the ability or interest to have a real dialogue in relation to the decision making process.
 ANC is cooperating on a permanent basis with the Competition Council in the course of the market review process.